noaeisnkut/k8s-task/app/README.md

 1. make sure you add the credentials to cluster for Docker-Hub actions: you can just run this command: kubectl create secret docker-registry dockerhub-credentials   --docker-username=noa10203040   --docker-password=<password> -n jenkins
-2. open the ui of jenkins and put the pipeline in the block where mentioned - pipeline script.
+2. open the ui of jenkins and put the pipeline in the block where mentioned - pipeline script+ click biuld now.
 3. wait for response (either success or failed)
 4. check the pod to see if it's running: kubectl get pods -n prod